What is the Self-Support Medical Care System? | Comprehensive Guide on Eligibility, 10% Copayment Mechanism, and Application Process

 • Bipolar disorder

-• Drug addiction and dependency
+• Drug or substance addiction

 • Intellectual disabilities

-• Developmental disorders
+• Developmental disabilities

-• Alzheimer's type dementia
+• Alzheimer's-type dementia

 • PTSD and other stress disorders